HwWobbe/WipHww/README.md

 * * implement for the enhance relative Date processing
 * consider the use of more GitHub files
 * * review the ChatGpt hints
-* collaborate on Plugin developments that support PRs
-* * refine the folder structurs that can best support this.

 # ㋅ 2023-06:
 * visiting Yyz for the rest of this month